codedbynayem/STRAP/README.md

 Acknowledgment
 If the pipeline is used in a supporting role (e.g., for figure generation, data processing, or presentation), please include the following in the Acknowledgments section:
-"We thank Nayem Haque & the Coleman lab for providing the single-molecule imaging analysis pipeline used in this work."
+"We thank Nayem Haque & Robert Coleman for providing the single-molecule imaging analysis pipeline used in this work."

 Authorship
 If this pipeline plays a central role in your analysis and contributes to novel insights or figures, please contact both Nayem (nayem.haque@einsteinmed.edu) and Rob